syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 *Digital Globe satellite image of Braideej published on 26/05/2019*

-The length of the tanks appeared in the satellite image is 3.62m and the length is 6.1m.
+The length of the tanks appeared in the satellite image is 3.6m and the length is 6.1m.

 ![](/assets/investigations/daralhikma/width-tank.png)

 ![](/assets/investigations/daralhikma/length.png)

+## Hadi to Add distance between the tank and the hospital

 Other posts published on social media mentions that the shelling on KafrNabel was coming from the village of [Tal Salba](https://goo.gl/maps/skkjooTkoUruUorL9).